krakend/krakend-documentation/backends/flatmap.md

     parent: backends
 ---

+The flatmap middleware allows you to **manipulate collections** (or arrays, or lists, you name it).
+While the [basic manipulation operations](/docs/backends/data-manipulation) allow you to work directly with objects, the collections require a different approach: the **flatmap component**.

-The flatmap middleware allows you to **manipulate arrays** by flattening and expanding array structures to objects and vice versa.
-The process is automatically done by the flatmap component, letting you to concentrate on the type of operation you want to execute.
+When working with lists, KrakenD needs to flatten and expand array structures to objects to operate with them, and vice versa.
+This process is automatically done by the flatmap component, letting you concentrate only on the type of operation you want to execute.

-## Flatmap configuration
-The flatmap component is part of the krakend proxy operation, so it needs to be included as an `extra_config` inside the `backend` configuration.
-The namespace is `github.com/devopsfaith/krakend/proxy`.
+## When to manipulate arrays
+You can manipulate collections at two different stages:

+- When the response of a backend is received (inside its `backend` section)
+- After having merged all the backend responses (inside the `endpoint` section, starting at KrakenD 1.2)

+You can do simultaneous combinations to output the desired result.
+For instance, declare an endpoint with three backends that apply transformations independently, and a final change within the endpoint after merging the result of the three.

+## Types of manipulations

-There are two different types of operations you can do:
+There are different types of operations you can do:

 *   **Moving**, **embedding** or **extracting** items from one place to another (equivalent concepts to [`mapping`](/docs/backends/data-manipulation/#mapping) and [`allow`](/docs/backends/data-manipulation/#allow))
 *   **Deleting** specific items (similar concept to [`deny`](/docs/backends/data-manipulation/#deny))
 *   **Appending** items from one list to the other

-Inside the `flatmap_filter` array, you define the sequence of actions that you want to apply.

 {{< note title="Important" >}}
-Use a regular [data manipulation](/docs/backends/data-manipulation/) operation such as [`target`](/docs/backends/data-manipulation/#target), [`deny`](/docs/backends/data-manipulation/#deny) or [`allow`](/docs/backends/data-manipulation/#allow) whenever it fits as their computational cost is lower.
+Use a basic [data manipulation](/docs/backends/data-manipulation/) operation such as [`target`](/docs/backends/data-manipulation/#target), [`deny`](/docs/backends/data-manipulation/#deny) or [`allow`](/docs/backends/data-manipulation/#allow) whenever it fits as their computational cost is lower.

-The flatmap component makes sense only when you need to manipulate arrays, and **not as a general solution for all objects**.
+The flatmap component is **not as a general solution for all objects**, and makes sense only when you need to manipulate collections.
 {{< /note >}}

-The flatmap filter configuration expects an array with the sequence of operations you want to execute.
-Every operation is defined with an object containing two properties: `type` and `args`.
+## Flatmap configuration
+Depending on the stage you want to do the manipulation, you will need an `extra_config` configuration inside your `endpoint` or `backend` section.
+For both cases, the namespace is `github.com/devopsfaith/krakend/proxy`.

-The component structure is as follows:
+The component structure with three operations, would be as follows:

         "extra_config": {
             "github.com/devopsfaith/krakend/proxy": {